Thursday, December 16, 2010

 Before Serena knew it, fingers of light were slowing crawling towards the bed refreshing the whole room with its earthy warmth.
 She stretched her muscles feeling invigorated.

-“What kind of cat, is she?” she ventured tentatively
+“What kind is she?” she ventured tentatively

-Oden bared her teeth to prove his point, “She won’t bother you again” was all he said.
+Oden bared her teeth in an off colour smile, “No need to be nervous.
+She won’t bother you again” was all he said.

-“Why are you here?” he asked gently.
+“Why do you seek me?” he asked gently.

 “I needed shelter from the storm”.

-“Why are you here?” he demanded again.
+“Why are you here?” he persisted, disbelieving.

 “I told you.
 I was passing through.
 I needed shelter,” she said sharply.